vanyle/vectarine/docs/targeting-the-web.md

 ## Using threads in the web build

 The `env-for-web-thread-build.ps1` script is interesting to read if you want to enable `-pthread` on the web.

+While `-pthread` works, we don't use threading for now and the build is experimental.

 The idea is that we need to build with `-pthread` for all C files and `+atomics,+bulk-memory,+mutable-globals` for all rust files, including the standard library.
 We thus need to set the rust version to nightly to enable the `-build-std=std,panic_abort` flag.